Devrukh: Educational facilities

 Devrukh Shikshan Prasarak Mandal, Devrukh, Founded in 1927, is one of the oldest educational institutes from Konkan Region of Maharashtra.

 Devrukh, which was set up in 1927, and educates students from Standard V thru' Standard X and boasts of a long list of well placed alumni.
 The institution has a Jr College of Science named Guruvarya Kakasaheb Sapre Jr College of Science which was started to commemorate the memory of one of its illustrious Head Masters, Late Kakasaheb Sapre.
 The institution also has set up an English Medium School, Smt.
 Arudhatee Arun Padhye English Medium School, Devrukh, which has received recognition from the Government of Maharashtra.
 The school educates from Nursery and kindergarten thru' Standard VIII and is developing further, with a current student strength of about 400 students.
 Soljai devi Temple is most attractive newly built.
 Matru Mandir society is a charitable institution that runs many hospitals, farms, hostels, orphanages since 40+ years.

 The Rajendra Mane College of Engineering and Technology is located at distance of about 5 km from the town of Devrukh.

 Tourism

-Saptlingi River - In 2022 the Nagar panchayat of Devrukh village started boating services in this river for boosting tourism.
-You will find the total of 7 Shiva temples bank of this river so it is called a Sapt(7) Ling (Shiv Ling).
+Saptlingi River: In 2022 the Nagar Panchayat of Devrukh village started boating services in this river for boosting tourism.
+You will find the total of 7 Shiv temples on the bank of this river so it is called Sapt(7) Ling (Shiv Ling).

-Marleshwar: an ancient Cave Shiva Temple, which is at a distance of 17.4 km from Devrukh.
+Marleshwar: An ancient Cave Shiv Temple, which is at a distance of 17.4 km from Devrukh.

-Karneshwar: built in the Hemadapanthi style of Shiva Temples, located at around 22 km from Devrukh.
+Karneshwar: Built in the Hemadapanthi style of Shiv Temples, located at around 22 km from Devrukh.

-Tikleshwar: located near Devrukh.
-This temple is on the top of Sahydri hill.
+Tikleshwar: Located near Devrukh.
+This temple is on the top of Sahydri Hill.
 From this place, three villages can be seen.

-Kedarling temple: The Gramdevata of the village Katavli, which is located 10 km from Dervukh.
+Kedarling Temple: The Gramdevata of the village Katavli, which is located 10 km from Dervukh.